 The aperture and shutter-speed combination will differ depending on the program mode selected.
-But regard less of the combination; the exposure you'll get will always be correct.
+But regardless of the combination, the exposure you'll get will always be correct.

-[P] Mode - Both the aperture and shutter speed will automatically shift together to provide optimum exposure. (normal mode)
+P Mode -- Both the aperture and shutter speed (normal mode) will automatically shift together to provide optimum exposure.

-[HP] Mode - The aperture will open up as much as possible, and the shutter will trip as fast as necessary to provide (high speed priority mode) correct exposure.
+HP Mode --The aperture will open up as much (high speed as possible, and the shutter will priority mode) trip as fast as necessary to provide correct exposure.

-[DP] Mode - To ensure a wide zone of sharpness, the aperture will close down as much as possible and the shutter (depth-of field mode) will trip as slowly as necessary to provide correct exposure.
+DP Mode -- To insure a wide zone of sharpness, (depthof- the aperture will close down as field mode) much as possible and the shutter will trip as slowly as necessary to provide correct exposure.